robotics-masters/robohatmm1-docs/docs/example/donkeycar/robot_sbc/setup_jetson_nano_cn.md

 sudo ldconfig
 ```

-The final step is to correctly link the built `OpenCV` native library to your virtualenv.
+The final 步骤 is to correctly link the built `OpenCV` native library to your virtualenv.

 The native library should now be installed in a location that looks like `/usr/local/lib/python3.6/site-packages/cv2/python-3.6/cv2.cpython-36m-xxx-linux-gnu.so`.

 ```bash
 # Go to the folder where OpenCV's native library is built